FDVILJOEN/union.js/README.md

-## union.js
-### Javascript-First web development
+### Javascript-Centric web development

-Union.js moves then centre of web development away from the DOM, and into a Javascript object(s).

-All html is emitted by union.js, and any programmatic changes to the javascript object gets reflected on the DOM.
-Changes made to the DOM or html page is also reflected back to your javascript objects.
+union.js is a small library that allows you to create web content using javascript objects as the primary coding element.
+Html and css are emitted from the structure of your javascript objects and everything is kept nicely in sync.
+Changes made by users are automatically reflected in your javascript objects, and changes you make to your objects are automatically reflected in html and css.

+This eliminates the need for document traversal.

 Take a look at the hello world sample to see how it works.